MONKEY LOSES COPYRIGHT CASE OVER SELFIE

-Replica figurines and clothing portraying the “Left Shark” have been sold online by a number of vendors, most notably by Fernando Sosa.
-Mr. Sosa designs 3D images and figures and was actually the recipient of a cease and desist letter sent by lawyers representing Perry.
+Replica figurines and clothing portraying the “Left Shark” have been sold online by a number of vendors, mos Read the rest

 Los Angeles – Prime features of any cable DVR is the ability to pause live television and fast forward through commercials.
 In addition to this, several DVR makers are offering their customers the ability to automatically skip over commercials.